 They want to: Evaluate user experience and operational impact.

-They look at: Hands-on aspects of your solution, like free trials, demonstrations, user documentation and so on.
+They look at: Hands-on aspects of your solution, like free trials, demonstrations, training and user documentation and so on.

 They will be linked personally to your solution and judge it based on the impact it will have on their specific job performance.
 This person needs to know how your solution will be used on a daily basis, and who it will affect.
 They tend to consult with peers in user groups or community sites to see what others who have implemented your solution are saying about it.
 Their investigations can be extensive and granular and will often focus on change management.
 The economic buyer will rarely proceed if they get a red light from The User Buyer.

-You should ask pain-based questions to User Buyers.
+You should ask pain-based questions about their current situation to User Buyers.